micmejia/bible-dump/NKJV/Romans/Rom 15.md

 Therefore, when I have performed this and have sealed to them this fruit, I shall go by way of you to Spain.

 ###### 29
-But I know that when I come to you, I shall come in the fullness of the blessing [^j]of the gospel of Christ.
+But I know that when I come to you, I shall come in the fullness of the blessing of the gospel of Christ.

 ###### 30
 Now I beg you, brethren, through the Lord Jesus Christ, and through the love of the Spirit, that you strive together with me in prayers to God for me,

 ###### 31
-that I may be delivered from those in Judea who [^k]do not believe, and that my service for Jerusalem may be acceptable to the saints,
+that I may be delivered from those in Judea who do not believe, and that my service for Jerusalem may be acceptable to the saints,

 ###### 32
 that I may come to you with joy by the will of God, and may be refreshed together with you.